 Cultural Connectedness Exchange Network

-The Cultural Connectedness Exchange Network (#CCEN) is an unincorporated association of Irish and Northern Irish artists and creatives, cultural providers and commissioners, collaborating for better representation.
-It currently has roughly 40 members, ranging from cultural organisations, individual artists and Embassy representatives.
+The Cultural Connectedness Exchange Network (#CCEN) is an unincorporated association of UK-Irish, Irish and Northern Irish artists and creatives, cultural providers and commissioners, collaborating for better representation.
+It currently has roughly 70 members, ranging from cultural organisations, individual artists and Embassy representatives.

 Meetings have featured presentations from